 At last month's meeting, the Fed also adopted a new way of telling the public about the direction our policy is likely to take in the future.
-Specifically, we said we expect to keep our benchmark short-term interest rate exceptionally low at least as long as, one, "the unemployment rate remains above 61⁄2 percent"; two, "inflation between one and two years ahead is projected to be no more than a half percentage point above the Committee's 2 percent longer-run goal"; and, three, longer-term inflation expectations remain in check.12
+Specifically, we said we expect to keep our benchmark short-term interest rate exceptionally low at least as long as, one, "the unemployment rate remains above 61/2%"; two, "inflation between one and two years ahead is projected to be no more than a half percentage point above the Committee's 2% longer-run goal"; and, three, longer-term inflation expectations remain in check (Board of Governors 2012d).